anhinga/JuliaCon2021-poster/README.md

 A number of auxiliary studies (scale invariance, modifications of `softmax` formulas, and such) are referenced in the README here: https://github.com/anhinga/julia-notebooks/tree/main/images-as-matrices

+---

+A July 7 "signed normalization" experiment sheds partial light onto the mechanism of the effect produced by softmax normalization of the rows of the left matrix and the columns of right matrix.

+See `signed-normalization` subdirectory; the "signed normalization" experiment is joint work with github user `nekel`.

+---

 I'll keep editing this repository to improve presentation of this and related material till the time of JuliaCon 2021 poster session (July 30).